 Muglistonites are particularly encouraged to participate fully in school life by involving themselves in the multitude of activities that are offered by College.
 No more is this the case than in House competitions where Newick House boys pride themselves on giving their all and enjoying considerable success.
 The Newick House tutor team are integral in helping boys fulfil their academic potential whilst still participating fully in all other areas.

 James Hayden has been Housemaster of Newick House since August 2015.
 He is joined in the house by his wife Sarah, son Alfie and daughter Rosanna.
 James is a History Teacher at College and passionate about sport, having previously coached the 1st XV Rugby team whilst teaching at Stowe.

-Wandrille Bates is a French teacher at the Senior School and has been the Queen’s Housemistress since 2010.
+Wandrille Bates is a French teacher at Cheltenham College and has been the Queen’s Housemistress since 2010.
 Her husband Will, teaches Geography and is the Resident Tutor.
-They live in Queen’s with their two young daughters.
-Wandrille is supported in running Queen’s by a team of fantastic Tutors, an Assistant Housemistress, Julia Hande and Matron, Hanneke Hale.
+Wandrille is supported in running Queen’s by a team of fantastic Tutors, and Matron, Hanneke Hale.
 They strongly believe in the all round ethos of the school and ensure that each day girl finds her niche, as well as steps out of her comfort zone.

 The staff in Queen’s promote independence, respect and a sense of belonging to all the girls, and organise many events focusing on team spirit and genuine fun.
 Queen’s prides itself on its inclusion and friendship across all year groups.
 This family spirit continues beyond College, as many leavers come back to visit.